-Use an online form instead of collecting data with paper forms.
+Use online form automation instead of collecting data with paper forms.
 You can customize digital forms for both internal and external processes.
-These forms can be modified on the fly thereby providing huge flexibility.
+These forms can be modified on the fly, thereby providing huge flexibility.

-Scanning paper documents is easy, if not the most effective, way to go paperless.
-Today there are several devices, even some apps allow individual employees to scan paper documents when needed and save them to the appropriate place.
+Scanning paper documents is an easy, if not the most effective, way to go paperless.
+Today there are several devices, even some apps, that allow individual employees to scan paper documents when needed and save them to the appropriate place.

-Storing digitized data from scanners or digital forms in a central location on the cloud is probably one of the most popular solutions today as it allows all of your team members to stay on the same page and can access the same information in real-time.
+Storing digitized data from scanners or digital forms in a central location on the cloud is probably one of the most popular solutions today, as it allows all your team members to stay on the same page and access the same information in real time.